Login

 In order to help each club achieve this requirement, Golf Canada is pleased to launch the Online Rules of Handicapping Certification — a series of videos will guide you through the Rules of Handicapping, providing the knowledge necessary to achieve certification and successfully oversee handicap duties at your club.
 Please be sure to watch all 3 videos and complete the quiz to obtain your Handicap Certification.

-Online Certification – Video 1
+Rules of Handicapping Certification Seminar – Video

 Online Quiz for Handicap Certification